 Nothing Happens If You Decide To Keep Paying Your Mortgage

-If you decide to foreclose or do a short-sale, then you simply lose 100% of your downpayment, and hurt your credit score by the following according to FICO:
+If you decide to foreclose or do a short-sale, then you simply lose 100% of your downpayment.
+You also hurt your credit score by the following amount according to FICO.

 - 30 days late: 40 to 110 points